stat545ubc-2021/functions-YFL-UBC/assignment-1.md

 plot will be obtained by filtering for 10 categories by median in either ascending or descending order.

+    #' boxplots for a dataframe
+    #'
+    #' This is a function to generate boxplots of a numerical variable across
+    #' a categorical variable, subsetting the data for 10 levels by either ascending
+    #' or descending order of the median.
+This ensures a visually interpretable
+    #' plot, where the categorical variable is plotted in the specified order.
+    #'
+    #' @param df dataframe to be plotted.
+    #'
+    #' @param categorical variable to be plotted on the x-axis.
+    #'
+    #' @param numerical variable to be plotted on the y-axis.
+    #'
+    #' @param min_sample_size a numerical scalar.
+Minimum group size to include
+    #' for plotting.
+Low sample size may produce highly skewed boxplots.
+    #'
+    #' @param na.rm a logical scalar.
+Whether NA's should be excluded in the
+    #' calculation of medians.
+    #'
+    #' @param .desc specifies whether groupings are selected based on ascending
+    #' or descending medians.
+Follows the notation of the forcats package.
+    #'
+    #' @return output will be a plot provided a dataset and the corresponding
+    #' categorical and numerical vaiables are specified.
+Otherwise, will return a
+    #' warning.
     boxplot_10 <- function(df, categorical, numerical, min_sample_size = 10, na.rm = TRUE, .desc = FALSE) {
+      #check that a dataframe hsa been inputted
+      if (is.vector(df)) {
+        stop("df must be a dataframe.
+You inputted an object of the type: ", class(df)) }

       # calculate medians and filter by minimum sample size
       top_10 <- df %>%
         group_by({{ categorical }}) %>%